jrj-d/squire/README.md

 An interface called `GameState` allows the search logic to deal with any kind of game as long as a proper subclass of `GameState` implementing that game is defined.

-The chess implementation is rather awkward and still a lot buggy, but I'm working on writing a proper test suite.
+The chess implementation is really slow, I wanted to use case classes and other Scala stuff but I'll end up using a 0x88 bitboard implementation like everybody I guess.
+At least it's tested to some extent using perft.

 The search algorithm is minimax (negamax) with alpha-beta pruning and moves ordering to increase the number of cut-offs.
 The engine uses interative deepening.
 The evaluation function is a linear combination of features provided by the